pikesley/shedbot/words.md

 a GET, but after extensive discussions with my colleague James and my boss Jeni _who used to sit on the WWW Technical Architecture Group_, this was rejected, as was my second idea of POSTing some JSON.
 So the next lesson is

->slide - garden
+>slide - ask some experts
+>reveal fragment - waste people's time

 because it turns out the correct solution for something like this is

->slide - garden
+>slide - patch

-and if we're not going to do this correctly then the whole thing is rendered rediculous.
+and if we're not going to do this correctly then the whole thing is rendered ridiculous.
 PATCH is a thing that's used under the hood in Rails, but I'd never implemented it before, and I'm not sure anybody else uses it much either: where the common verbs like GET and POST are natively supported in jQuery, for PATCH I had to construct my own Ajax call for my front-end application

->slide - garden
+>slide - code

 This is still not _entirely_ correct - because this is interacting with Real Things in the Real World, I think this should all be done asynchronously, via a _sheduler_, and then there should be another endpoint which reports the actual state of the light.
 In practice, however, this works just fine as it is